Hridesh-Srivastava/Hridesh-Srivastava/README.md

 <div align="left"> <img alt="code" width="20%" src="./about_me.gif" />  <img alt="circuit" width="20%" height="-100px" src="./24fps.gif" /> </div>
 • I'm eager to embark on a career where I can apply my knowledge and contribute to industry of Computer Science and Engineering in the field of making websites. <br>
 • I am poised to learn and grow in a professional setting.
 I am committed to making a positive impact and eager to seize opportunities for growth and development. <br>
-• I'm currently learning and working with: **HTML5, CSS3, JavaScript ES6, React.js, Next.js14, Node.js, Express.js, Embedded JavaScript (EJS), MongoDB, Git, GitHub, Postman API, Bootstrap 5, Figma Designs**
+• I'm currently learning and working with:
+ <pre>```HTML5, CSS3, JavaScript ES6, React.js, Next.js14, Node.js, Express.js, Embedded JavaScript (EJS), MongoDB, Git, GitHub, Postman API, Bootstrap 5, Figma Designs```</pre>

 • 📫 How to reach me: **hrideshsrivastavaa@outlook.com**